 If the allegations were substantiated (i.e., found to have merit), you may be told simply that the matter was "handled appropriately."
 It could appear to you that nothing was done if the PCA wasn't discharged or transferred to a new department.

 In fact, there are probably outcomes that you are specifically not told about because of concerns about the other party's privacy.
-For example: a disciplinary write-up, a reduced performance rating, early retirement, a pay cut, demotion, a big promotion denied, or a bonus that was withheld.
+For example: a disciplinary write-up, a reduced performance rating, remedial training, early retirement, a pay cut, demotion, a big promotion denied, or a bonus that was withheld.
 You may never know exactly what was done to the offender.
 They have their privacy needs, too.

 In the report, the HR Investigator also frequently documents credibility assessments for key parties in the complaint.
 You will not typically be granted access to this report, although some states consider investigation records to be part of the employee personnel file and therefore do allow access.

 Substantiating a Case Takes More Effort

 Let's face it: it's much easier for the HR Investigator if a case has no merit.
 When a case is substantiated, the investigator must debrief management and agree on discipline and/or remedial action.
 Then, discipline must be administered and documented.
 The investigator may even have to present the case to his or her own management and vigorously defend findings and recommended actions, plus seek consult from the Law Department.